-Course Code: 8182 Contact: Miss S Kaur and Miss B Worrall Exam/Controlled Assessment %: 100% Examination
+Course Code: 8182 Contact: Ms R Juss and Ms C Barber Exam/Controlled Assessment %: 100% Examination

-Psychology is the science of the mind and behaviour and investigates what people and animals do and why they do it.
-Psychologists try to bring about change and help people with difficulties through psychological research.
-Following the new specification, pupils will have the opportunity to explore the following topics:
+Psychology is the scientific study of the mind and behaviour.
+It investigates why people behave the way that they do.
+Psychologists try to bring about change and help people with difficulties by coming up with solutions and creating treatments using psychological research.

+Pupils will have the opportunity to explore the following topics: